Selim-SHERIF/Portfolio/Electromagnetics_and_FEM/README.md

 - **Semester Project** — Modelling and control of a Linear Induction Motor for High speed Electromagnetic Propulsion: Controller Design, Analytical Models for Electrical Machines. *(MATLAB/Simulink)*

----

-Both projects are carried out in collaboration with Swisspod Technologies and are subject to confidentiality.
-Feel free to reach out to discuss the methodology directly.